sineadfarrell/Makoto-Bot/README.md

 # Makoto-Bot

 This chatbot has been created using [Bot Framework](https://dev.botframework.com).

-Its response are endowed with two personalities, agreeablness and extroversion.
+Its response are endowed with two personalities, high agreeableness and high extroversion.

 ## The Chatbot can be run and tested using the webchat: